FAQs - Sturt Junior Domestic League

 How does my child get a uniform and playing number?

-The domestic uniform will soon be available for purchase on the Sturt website.
+The domestic uniform can be purchased online, if your child is being placed into a team by Sturt they will likely use the domestic reversible.
 The turnaround time for the uniform is around 4-6 weeks.
 Duplicates of playing numbers are not critical in Domestic (as opposed to District where two players cannot play with the same number).
 We ask that you choose a number based on the following guidelines:

 - The player's birth day (e.g. #21 if they are born on the 21st)